meetmshah88/user-management/README.md

 ### 3.1.
 Frontend
 - **Tech Stack**: React with TypeScript, Vite for faster development builds, Material UI for UI components, Axios for making HTTP requests.
 - **Folder Structure**:
-  - `/components` – Reusable React components like table and top nav.
+  - `/components` – Reusable React components(can be) like table and top nav.
   - `/containers` – Main application screens like `UserList` and `CreateUser`.
   - `/types` – TypeScript interfaces and types for props, API responses, and form data.
   - `/constant` – Stores constant values for regex patterns, API URLs, etc.